-With the increasing rate of new motorcycle registrations and licenses, motorcycle crashes and fatalities in Pennsylvania continue to rise.
-In 2008, there was an 8.3% increase in motorcycle registrations, a 1.9% increase in motorcycle licenses, a 1.9% increase in crashes, and a 6.2% increase in fatalities from 2007.
-Based on the historic trends and ever rising fuel costs, it can be assumed that these numbers will continue to increase and make motorcycle safety an even more crucial focus area.
-In addition, Pennsylvania's motorcycle helmet law was repealed in 2003.
+Motorcycle crashes in 2009 saw an 11.36% reduction from the 2008 crash number.
+State data indicates a decrease in motorcycle fatalities as well.
+In 2009, there was a .7% (8.3% from '07-'08) increase in motorcycle registrations, and a 1.4% (1.9% from '07-'08) increase in motorcycle licenses from 2008.
+PennDOT is hoping the 2009 numbers help jump-start a downward trend in motorcycle crashes and fatalities for years to come.

+Pennsylvania's motorcycle helmet law was repealed in 2003.
 Currently motorcyclists in Pennsylvania who are 21 years of age or older with two years riding experience or who have successfully passed the Motorcycle Safety Program have the option to ride helmetless.